 Also known asHappy Mukoujimaen("en" meaning "farm"), Mukoujima has been certified organic JAS / J GAP for two decades.
 They operate guided by a one-with-nature tea making philosophy that prioritizes low-intervention agriculture and a low-stress environment.
 This is embodied by Mukoujima's signature planting style: "ippon-zitate", or, "one tree method".
 When cultivating new rows, they plant the smallest cuttings possible (literally a single leaf and stem), with extra space between the trees to avoid stressing them.
 This makes for sturdy plantings with thick, deep-reaching root structures that more adequately nourish the trees.
 Most Japanese plantations grow very tight rows of young trees under 30 centimeters apart; Mukoujima trees take twice as long to mature (15 years from cuttings) and grow uncrowded with a full meter between them (also making for better plucking/clipping precision at harvest).
-Masayuki Sonoda, our on-site liaison (and clinical psychologist in training!) embraces this spirit fully, collaborating with us on Japanese standards with new-age styling.
+Masayuki Sonoda, our on-site liaison, embraces this spirit fully, collaborating with us on Japanese standards with new-age styling.

 This is Mukoujima’s only asamushi production, and great care is taken to produce an unbroken sencha with well-formed leaves and low dust.
 The lot is unblended, composed 100% of the early-budding saemidori ("vivid green") cultivar, usually cultivated in the warmer climates of southern Kyushu.
 It's susceptible to frost (a regular event in Shizuoka).
 Masayuki's ippon-zitate trees, producing sturdy and hardy-growing tea, can withstand these conditions (and even benefit from the stress harsh weather brings).